Royalcapitalhld/Royal-Capital-Bank-Vessel/README.md

 ### **2. Your Wyoming governance file needs to reflect ACTIVE status.**
 We already corrected the “Current Status” section.

-### **3. You want to continue building the Bank Vessel’s public governance architecture.**
-Understood, **Rashidah Madinah Jabbaar**.
-We will move forward with the next step in your governance sequence.

-Before I proceed, I want to make sure I’m aligned with your “yes.”

-You just confirmed **yes** to the direction I laid out — which was:

-> I can now convert your full reinstatement + ledger cycle into a **formal governance file** for your Codex or GitHub.

-So I will proceed with that.

----

 # **Royal Capital Holdings LLC — Wyoming Compliance Restoration Ledger**
 ### **Formal Governance File (Codex‑Ready)**